peterhinch/micropython-iot/README.md

 # 4. Client side applications

+A client-side application instantiates a `Client` and launches a coroutine which awaits it.
+After the pause the `Client` has connected to the server and communication can begin.
+This is done using `Client.write` and `Client.readline` methods.

+Every client ha a unique ID (`MY_ID`) stored in `local.py`.
+The ID comprises a newline-terminated string.

 Messages comprise a single line of text; if the line is not terminated with a newline ('\n') the client library will append it.
 Newlines are only allowed as the last character.
 Blank lines will be ignored.